raffaeldutra/raffaeldutra.github.io/content/presentations/2018-08-10-puppet-introduction.en.md

 +++
 date = "2018-08-10T12:54:24-03:00"
-title = "Introdução ao Puppet"
+title = "Puppet Introduction"

 +++

-## Introdução ao Puppet
+## Puppet Introduction
-#### Stefanini Solutions - Porto Alegre- 10/08/2018
+#### Stefanini Solutions - Porto Alegre - 2018/08/10

-* O Objetivo aqui é apresentar o que é Puppet e o que podemos fazer para melhorar nossas vidas.
+* The main goal here is to present what is Puppet and what we can do to do our lives better.

 ### Slides